Skip to content

 8.3 When referring recoverable debts deemed uncollectable for write-off, the following process will apply:

-• The Director of Resources has delegated authority to write off debts up to £10,000 for any individual account, subject to consultation with the Cabinet Lead Member for Resources for amounts between £5,000 and £10,000.
+• The Head of Resources has delegated authority to write off debts up to £10,000 for any individual account, subject to consultation with the Cabinet Lead Member for Resources for amounts between £5,000 and £10,000.

 • Cabinet is authorised to write off debts in excess of this figure.